 Medical contribution by Eric A. Widra, M.D.

 Vitamin D, also known as the “sunshine vitamin,” is produced in the skin in response to sunlight exposure and can also be consumed through food and supplements.

 What most people may not know is that a person’s vitamin D status may affect their fertility.
-We recently interviewed SGF’s Chief Medical Officer, Dr. Eric Widra, from SGF’s K Street office, to discuss how vitamin D may impact female fertility.
+We recently interviewed SGF’s Medical Director, Dr. Eric Widra, from SGF’s K Street office, to discuss how vitamin D may impact female fertility.

 What is vitamin D?

 Vitamin D3 (cholecalciferol) is the main form of vitamin D; It is in the skin, and it can be found in some food and nutritional supplements.
 Prescription vitamin D is vitamin D2 (ergocalciferol).
 In general, research shows that we metabolize vitamin D3 more efficiently than vitamin D2.1

 Given enough time in the sun, most of us can make all the vitamin D we need.
 However, many women do not get enough sun exposure to maintain a normal vitamin D level throughout the year.
 Few foods are naturally rich in vitamin D, so it is also difficult to get enough vitamin D from your diet.